pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/CloudKit.md

 has more options you may be interested in configuring.

 > Important: You must explicitly provide all tables that you want to synchronize.
 We do this so that
-> you can have the option of having some local tables that are not synchronized to CloudKit.
+> you can have the option of having some local tables that are not synchronized to CloudKit, such
+> full-text search indices, cached data, etc.

 Once this work is done the app should work exactly as it did before, but now any changes made to the database will be synchronized to CloudKit.
 You will still interact with your local SQLite